jadecobra/python_tdd_exercises/source/truth table 02: logical conjunction.rst

            if p == True:
                return True
     the terminal still shows an `AssertionError <./AssertionError.rst>`_
-* let us add a condition for the second input value
+* add a condition for the second input value
   .. code-block:: python

        def logical_conjunction(p, q):